-$(1)^ $

-\ \ \ \ \ \ \

-(3) [HAWAIIAN NATIVE-SERVING] Native Hawaiian-Serving INSTITUTION.-The term ["Hawaiian native-serving"] "Native Hawaiian-serving institution" has the meaning given the term in section 317 of the Higher Education Act of 1965 (20 U.S.C.
+(3) [HAWAIIAN NATIVE-SERVING] NATIVE HAWAIIAN-SERVING INSTITUTION.-The term ["Hawaiian native-serving"] "Native Hawaiian-serving institution" has the meaning given the term in section 317 of the Higher Education Act of 1965 (20 U.S.C.
 1059d).

-\ \ \ \ \ \ \ \

 SEC.
 1924.
 HIRING AUTHORITY.

 In hiring personnel for the Office, the Secretary shall have the hiring and management authorities provided in [section 1101 of the Strom Thurmond National Defense Authorization Act for Fiscal Year 1999 (5 U.S.C.
-3104 note)] section 4092 of title 10, United States Code, except that the authority shall be limited to facilitate the recruitment of experts in the chemical, biological, radiological, or nuclear specialties.
-The term of appointments for employees under subsection (c)(1) of such section may not exceed 5 years before granting any extension under subsection (c)(2) of such section. \ \ \ \ \ \ \ SEC.
+3104 note).] section 4092 of title 10, United States Code, except that the authority shall be limited to facilitate the recruitment of experts in the chemical, biological, radiological, or nuclear specialties.
+The term of appointments for employees under subsection (c)(1) of such section may not exceed 5 years before granting any extension under subsection (c)(2) of such section.

+SEC.
 1927.
-JOINT ANNUAL INTERAGENCY REVIEW OF GLOBAL NUCLEAR DETECTION ARCHITECTURE. - (a) Annual Review.- - (1) IN GENERAL.- - (A) \ \ \ - (B) \ \ \ - (C) the Assistant Secretary and each of the relevant departments that are partners in the National Technical Forensics Center- - (i) include, as part of the assessments, evaluations, and reviews required under this paragraph, each office's or department's activities and investments in support of nuclear forensics and attribution activities and specific goals and objectives accomplished during the previous year pursuant to the national strategic five-year plan for improving the nuclear forensic and attribution capabilities of the United States [required under section 1036 of the National Defense Authorization Act for Fiscal Year 2010]: - (ii) attaches, as an appendix to the Joint Interagency Annual Review, the most current version of such strategy and plan; [and] (iii) includes a description of new or amended bilateral and multilateral agreements and efforts in support of nuclear forensics and attribution activities accomplished during the previous year [.]; and (iv) includes any other information regarding national technical nuclear forensics activities carried out under section 1923.
+JOINT ANNUAL INTERAGENCY REVIEW OF GLOBAL NU-CLEAR DETECTION ARCHITECTURE. (a) ANNUAL REVIEW.- (1) IN GENERAL.-The Secretary, the Attorney General, the Secretary of State, the Secretary of Defense, the Secretary of Energy, and the Director of National Intelligence shall jointly ensure interagency coordination on the development and implementation of the global nuclear detection architecture by ensuring that, not less frequently than once each year- (A) (B) (C) the Assistant Secretary and each of the relevant departments that are partners in the National Technical Forensics Center- (i) include, as part of the assessments, evaluations, and reviews required under this paragraph, each office's or department's activities and investments in support of nuclear forensics and attribution activities and specific goals and objectives accomplished during the previous year pursuant to the national strategic five-year plan for improving the nuclear forensic and attribution capabilities of the United States [required under section 1036 of the National Defense Authorization Act for Fiscal Year 2010]; (ii) attaches, as an appendix to the Joint Interagency Annual Review, the most current version of such strategy and plan; [and] (iii) includes a description of new or amended bilateral and multilateral agreements and efforts in support of nuclear forensics and attribution activities accomplished during the previous year[.]; and (iv) includes any other information regarding national technical nuclear forensics activities carried out under section 1923.

-\ \ \ \ \ \ \ SEC.
+SEC.
 1928.
 SECURING THE CITIES PROGRAM.

-- (a) \ \ \

-- (b) \ \ \

-- (c) Designation of Jurisdictions.-

-(1) IN GENERAL.-In carrying out the STC program under subsection (a), the Secretary shall designate jurisdictions [from among high-risk urban areas under section 2003] based on the capability and capacity of the jurisdiction, as well as the relative threat, vulnerability, and consequences from terrorist attacks and other high-consequence events utilizing nuclear or other radiological materials.
+(a) ESTABLISHMENT.-The Secretary, through the Assistant Secretary, shall establish a program, to be known as the "Securing the Cities" or "STC" program, to enhance the ability of the United States to detect and prevent terrorist attacks and other high-consequence events utilizing nuclear or other radiological materials that pose a high risk to homeland security in [high-risk urban areas] jurisdictions designated under subsection (c). (b) (c) DESIGNATION OF JURISDICTIONS.- (1) IN GENERAL.-In carrying out the STC program under subsection (a), the Secretary shall designate jurisdictions [from among high-risk urban areas under section 2003] based on the capability and capacity of the jurisdiction, as well as the relative threat, vulnerability, and consequences from terrorist attacks and other high-consequence events utilizing nuclear or other radiological materials. [(d) ACCOUNTABILITY.- [(1) IMPLEMENTATION PLAN.- [(A) IN GENERAL.-The Secretary shall develop, in consultation with relevant stakeholders, an implementation plan for carrying out the STC program that includes- [(i) a discussion of the goals of the STC program and a strategy to achieve those goals; [(ii) performance metrics and milestones for the STC program; [(iii) measures for achieving and sustaining capabilities under the STC program; and [(iv) costs associated with achieving the goals of the STC program.

-(d) ACCOUNTABILITY.-

-[(1) IMPLEMENTATION PLAN.-

-[(A) IN GENERAL.-The Secretary shall develop, in consultation with relevant stakeholders, an implementation plan for carrying out the STC program that includes-

-[(i) a discussion of the goals of the STC program

-and a strategy to achieve those goals;

-[(ii) performance metrics and milestones for the STC program;

-[(iii) measures for achieving and sustaining capabilities under the STC program; and

-[(iv) costs associated with achieving the goals of the

-STC program.